ykashou92/DataSciPort/NAME.md

 # Naming Conventions

+## Note
+Please note that some projects, implemeted/deployed cannot be shared in the form of a file or report, hence will follow the same naming convention but will link to another GitHub repository of mine containing the project.

 Because this repo contains files/generated reports in extensions such as .pdf, there will be a way to specify which language each report is written in.

 Either way, description of each project will be in [README.md](https://github.com/ykashou92/DataSciPort/blob/master/README.md)

-# Note
-Please note that some projects, implemeted/deployed cannot be shared in the form of a file or report, hence will follow the same naming convention but will link to another GitHub repository of mine containing the project

 ## Template:
 Filename | Translation